 From the time of our arrival until the 11th March, when we left the town, my diary is crammed with the most enthusiastic superlatives about our newly acquired friends.
-It was a

--not on the doctrine that "the end justifies the means", but on a quite different principle, which no one could fail to appreciate deeply, a principle which can best be expressed by the single, but comprehensive word, love.
+It was a pleasure to see these missionaries fighting for their high ideals -not on the doctrine that "the end justifies the means", but on a quite different principle, which no one could fail to appreciate deeply, a principle which can best be expressed by the single, but comprehensive word, love.